Greece Moments Greece Moments

 The old village square (Palia Platia)

-The village was founded in 1655 by craftsmen from the Epirus and has been considered a martyr village since 2000.
-A memorial plaque in the centre of the village commemorates the massacre of Drakia, in which 118 men of the village were executed by German soldiers during the Second World War.
+The village was founded in 1655 by craftsmen from Epirus and has been considered a martyr village since 2000.
+A memorial plaque in the centre of the village commemorates the massacre of Drakia, in which 118 men from the village were executed by German soldiers during the Second World War.

 Drakia Pilion Griechenland Maertyrerdorf